BAD Logo

 Dermatology Special Medicines

-Most prescribing uses licensed medicines whose safety and efficacy are assured.
-For many common dermatological diseases including psoriasis and eczema, the range of licensed medicines is limited.
-As a result, Dermatology prescribing may rely significantly on unlicensed creams and ointments (known as ‘Specials’) containing tars, dithranol, salicylic acid, steroids and other active constituents in a range of concentrations and bases.
-This is of particular concern in primary care where a lack of effective price controls and a mechanism to ensure independent scrutiny of product quality has increased costs and concern about standards.
-To address these concerns, and help optimise quality of care, adherence to the revised British Association of Dermatologists (BAD) list of preferred Specials (2018) is encouraged.
+Dermatology prescribing typically involve licensed medicines that meet safety and efficacy standards.
+However, licensed options for common skin conditions remain limited.
+As a result, dermatologists can rely on unlicensed topical treatments (known as ‘Specials’), containing various active ingredients in a range of concentrations and bases.
+The lack of price controls and independent quality checks has led to increased costs and quality concerns.
+To address these issues and enhance quality of patient care, we encourage adherence to the revised British Association of Dermatologists (BAD) list of preferred Specials (2018).

 Access to Medicines Resources